hasancse91/Android-Splash-Screen-Implementation/README.md

 # Android-Splash-Screen-Implementation

 This is the Splash Screen of our App.
 I implemented this Splash screen in worst way implementation.
 Notice the **white screen after launching and before splash screen**.
+We'll fix this issue in second and third project of this repositories.

 <img src="https://raw.githubusercontent.com/hasancse91/Android-Splash-Screen-Implementation/master/data/Android-Splash-Screen.gif" width="250" height="444" />